dr-daisuke-urano/Plant-Hyperspectral/README.md

 # Leaf Color Patterns Highlighted with Spectral Components Analysis
-This is the official implementation for Krishnamoorthi S et al. (under review) STAR\*Protocol.
-The Python code is available in krishnamoorthi_2024_star_protocol.py.
+This repository contains the official implementation for Krishnamoorthi S et al. (under review) in the STAR* Protocol.

+The Python code is available in krishnamoorthi_2024_star_protocol.py or in Jupyter notebook format as krishnamoorthi_2024_star_protocol.ipynb.
+Sample hyperspectral images can be downloaded from Figshare (https://figshare.com/s/83e7f0fef20bdb82169f).
+After downloading, unzip the file to access the images.

 ```bash
 # To run the notebook, download krishnamoorthi_2024_star_protocol.ipynb and open it in Jupyter Notebook using: